mpolinowski/gatsby-starter-personal-blog/content/posts/2016-06-01--node-express-mongodb-part-i/index.md

 ---
-title: Node/Express with MongoDB (Part I)
+title: Node/Express with MongoDB (I)
 subTitle: Building a Express Web Library with a MongoDB Backend and Goodreads API Integration
 category: "Express.js"
 date: 2016-06-01